vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 This report was prepared to provide additional clarity on EURS, evaluate its status amid a rapidly changing regulatory environment, and reassess its soundness as an important euro stablecoin of the Curve ecosystem.

-Our investigation highlights significant risks with EURS, both for its holders and associated assets in DeFi, and critical flaws in how the suspected controlling entity is governed.
+Our investigation highlights significant risks with EURS, in particular critical flaws in how the controlling entity is governed.
 The main concerns are the following:
 * an obscure corporate setup and unclear regulatory compliance with third parties in various jurisdictions across the EU,
 * underlying bonds trading at a significant discount vs. acquisition cost, resulting in a systematic asset–liability mismatch and making EURS prone to a liquidity crunch, and
 * the undisclosed ownership of the multi-sigs controlling the token and treasury contracts.